brepowell/practice-program-scoring-system/README.md

 Explain why your program is either fair or not fair.
 In particular, describe which students are most likely to benefit from your algorithm and which are likely to be left out.

-Organizations often use software to implement algorithms for decision-making.
-The decisions we make in code impact the lives of real people.
-For example, the Silicon Valley Triage Tool is an algorithm that identifies homeless people for whom providing housing would cost the public less than keeping them homeless.
-So even as we learn the simple structures of code, we need to think about how can we make good decisions.
-We'll explore this a bit in program 0 in a lower-stakes manner: a university housing lottery.
+//Point system for university housing lottery.
+//This program will ask students a series of questions and assign points based on the responses.
-Your job is to build an algorithm that helps determine the order in which students will get to select their housing.
-To simplify things, we’re going to use a point system.
+//The points assigned will determine what order students will be allowed to select housing.
-Students are awarded a number of points based on a variety of factors.
-Students with the most amount of points get first choice at housing.
+//Those with the most points get the first choice of housing.
-This approach is used by many universities.
-For example, consider the following real point system used by a liberal arts college:
-Current Freshman: 1 point
-Current Sophomore: 2 points
-Current Junior: 3 points
-Current Senior: 4 points
-23+ Years of Age: 1 point

 Full-Time, Off-Campus Program Credit (e.g. student teaching): 1 point Academic Probation: -1 point
 Possible Academic Suspension: -2 points